Coronavirus COVID-19 Response

 What is Starship Technologies?

 Starship Technologies is revolutionizing deliveries with autonomous robots.
 They are designed to deliver food, groceries, and packages locally in minutes.
-The delivery robots have traveled tens of thousands of miles and met millions of people across 100 cities around the world.
+The delivery robots complete thousands of autonomous deliveries per day around the world.
 They drive autonomously but are monitored by humans who can take control at any time.
 Starship was founded by two Skype co-founders, Ahti Heinla and Janus Friis.

 Where is the company based?

-Starship is an American company headquartered in San Francisco and with R&D facilities in Estonia.
+Starship is an American company headquartered in San Francisco and with R&D facilities in Estonia and Finland.
 We also have offices in London, Milton Keynes, Washington, D.C, Mountain View, California, San Jose, California, Fairfax, Virginia, Flagstaff, Arizona, Pittsburgh,Dallas, Pennsylvania, Rotterdam and Hamburg, Germany

 Where does Starship operate?